acidburn0zzz/zikula.org/CONTRIBUTING.md

 **Any pull request changing the appearance of the theme must be accompanied by a screenshot showing before and after.**

-The following temmplate MUST be used in the PR body.
+The following template MUST be used in the PR body.
 Do not abbreviate.

 ```